Cornell-Allogators/smolVLA-FPGA-Accelerator/report/sections/02-background.typ

   - Discuss tokenization and embedding generation.
 ]

 The VLM component of SmolVLA handles the semantic understanding of the scene.
 It tokenizes the input text and visual patches (64 tokens per frame) into a unified embedding space.
-While the VLM is critical for the overall pipeline, it is executed less frequently (planning horizon) compared to the Action Expert (control frequency), making the Action Expert the bottleneck for real-time reactivity.
+The Vision Encoder is a critical part of this pipeline, as it must process high-resolution images with low latency.

 === Vision Transformer Model